Umami Pot

 Japanese pork and cabbage with ponzu sauce_instruction-2

 • Turn off the heat and remove the lid.
-Pour ponzu over the pork and sprinkle with the green onions.
+Pour ponzu sauce over the pork and sprinkle with the green onions.

 Japanese pork and cabbage with ponzu sauce_instruction-3